My wife and I recently went on vacation to Africa. I was preparing to write Sailing Away, and needed to learn more about Africa and her people.

 The accommodations in the parks were much more than adequate and the food was great.

 I am not an adventurous flyer.
 But having said that, the internal flights went off without a hitch and the views were wonderful.

-There were large herds of elephants and we were fortunate to see hundreds of them taking their turns at one of their watering holes on a day trip.
-They are totally silent as they walked past us, unless they trumpet or tear down a tree while eating.
+There were large herds of elephants roaming around the area and we were fortunate to see hundreds of them taking their turns at one of their favorite watering holes on a day trip.
+They are totally silent as they walked past us, unless they trumpeted or tore down a tree while eating.

-We were with a small group of strangers and we all got along well in these difficult, political times.
+We were with a small group of strangers and got along well in these politically, difficult times.

-The first chapters of my novels are available now at my December 2019 postings.
+The first chapters of my novels are available now here on my website.

-Go to email@example.com and find my audio interview with him on my Facebook page.
-It is about an hour long, but interesting.
-He has a very lively personality and covered my childhood adventures and travels.
+Go to firstname.lastname@example.org to find my audio interview with him titled “Growing up with murderers” or go to on my Facebook page.
+It is about an hour long, but very interesting.
+He has a very lively personality and he covered my childhood adventures and travels well.